ocassidydev/django-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This is our default user stroy template
+about: This is our default user story template
 title: 'USER STORY: <TITLE>'
 labels: ''
 assignees: ''